prestonharberts/bib/Bible/isa21.md

 > From a land that is feared.
 ###### 2
 > I have received a distressing message:
->  “ The deceiver deceives,
+> “The deceiver deceives,
->  “ The destroyer destroys.
+> “The destroyer destroys.
->  “ Attack, you Elamites!
+> “Attack, you Elamites!
->  “ Lay siege, you Medes!
+> “Lay siege, you Medes!
->  “ I will put an end to all the groaning.”
+> “I will put an end to all the groaning.”
 ###### 3
 > For this reason my stomach churns;
 > Cramps overwhelm me